Woodjack/SimplyGetMongo/README.md

 SimplyGetMongo
 ==============

-A simple Tornado webServer (python) which handles GET requests to a local mongoDB.
-The server returns puts the data into a javascript friendly json array.
+A simple Tornado webServer (python) which handles GET requests, returning results from a mongoDB.
+The server returns the data as javascript friendly json-array (see example below).

 The base service is modeled from "Introduction to Tornado" O'Reilly book.  (http://my.safaribooksonline.com/9781449312787/id2923693#X2ludGVybmFsX0h0bWxWaWV3P3htbGlkPTk3ODE0NDkzMTI3ODclMkZpZDI5MjM2OTMmcXVlcnk9)